NiklasEi/bevy_asset_loader/README.md

 [![license](https://img.shields.io/crates/l/bevy_asset_loader)](https://github.com/NiklasEi/bevy_asset_loader/blob/main/LICENSE.md)
 [![crates.io](https://img.shields.io/crates/d/bevy_asset_loader.svg)](https://crates.io/crates/bevy_asset_loader)

-This [Bevy][bevy] plugin reduces boilerplate when loading game assets.
-The crate offers the `AssetCollection` trait and can automatically load structs that implement it.
-The trait can be derived.
+This [Bevy][bevy] plugin reduces boilerplate for handling game assets.
+The crate offers the derivable `AssetCollection` trait and can automatically load structs that implement it.
+These structs contain handles to your game assets.
+Each asset collection is available in your systems as a `Resource` after loading.

+The plugin supports different paths for asset collections to be loaded.
+The most common one is a loading state (think loading screen).
+During this state, all assets are loaded.
+Only when all asset collection can be build with fully loaded asset handles, the collections are inserted as resources.
+If you do not want to use a loading state, asset collections can still result in cleaner code and improved maintainability for projects with a lot of assets (see ["Usage without a loading state"](#usage-without-a-loading-state)).

+Asset configurations, like their file path or tile dimensions for sprite sheets, can be resolved at compile time (through derive macro attributes), or at run time (see ["Dynamic assets"](#dynamic-assets)).
+The second allows managing asset configurations as assets.
+This means you can keep a list of your asset files and their properties in an asset file (at the moment only `.ron` files are supported).

 *The `main` branch and the latest release (see [version table](#compatible-bevy-versions)) support Bevy version `0.6`.
 If you like living on the edge, take a look at the `bevy_main` branch, which tries to stay close to Bevy's development.*